Catherine Steiner-Adair Ed.D.

 Catherine’s longstanding interest in the impact of cultural values on the educational and psychological development of children began in her early years as a Doctoral student at Harvard.
 Her award winning research on cultural values that lead to the emergence of eating disorders among the most academically capable and economically advantaged girls lead to the development of the highly acclaimed middle school program Full of Ourselves: A Wellness Program to Advance Girl Power, Health, and Leadership—the first successful school based primary prevention program of its kind.
 It is currently being translated into Hebrew for use throughout Israel, as well as serving as a curriculum for the New York Girls Project.
 Dr Steiner-Adair developed Bishvili: For Me, a Jewish guide to Full of Ourselves, and has worked extensively in the American Jewish community as well as in Israel, on behalf of girls and women.

 Dr. Steiner-Adair has a private practice in Chestnut Hill MA, where she works with teenagers, adults, couples and families.
-She is a Clinical instructor in the Dept. of Psychiatry at Harvard Medical School and an Associate Psychologist at McLean Hospital.
+She is a Research Associate in the Dept. of Psychiatry at Harvard Medical School and an Associate Psychologist at McLean Hospital.

 Dr. Steiner-Adair is married to Fred Adair, a leadership consultant, and they have a son and a daughter.